thoughtram/blog/_posts/2015-12-10-ng-message-format-the-unheard-feature-in-angular.md

     url: "http://blog.thoughtram.io/angular/2015/03/21/angular-and-i18n-the-new-world.html"
 date:       2015-12-10
 update_date_: 2015-12-10
 summary:    "Angular 1.5 is pretty much around the corner.
-More and more beta releases are going down the road and plenty new features and improvements are landing.
-While this is cool, because new things are awesome, it turns out that there's a feature that already landed in Angular 1.4, that no one really noticed.
+It turns out that there's a feature that already landed in Angular 1.4, that no one really noticed.
 Curious?"

 categories:
   - angular